menandmice/micetro_docs/guides/implementation/cloud.rst

 * **Obtaining Access Credentials**: For information about how to create API Access Credentials for Micetro, see `Create EdgeGrid authentication credentials <https://developer.akamai.com/introduction/Prov_Creds.html>`_.

 .. warning::
   Akamai OPEN APIs are time sensitive!
-Ensure that the system your client runs on is synchronized to a Stratum 2 or better time source.
+It is crucial to synchronize the system your client operates on with a Stratum 2 or higher time source.

 .. danger::
   If the time on the server running the DNS Remote differs significantly from Coordinated Universal Time, authentication will fail preventing access/updating of zones through Micetro.